-Finally, witness Duff noted that the Company believes that the Commission's ruling in the DEC Order relating to avoided costs is dispositive of the avoided cost issue in this proceeding.
-He stated that the relevant language in the DEC cost recovery mechanism is substantively identical to the relevant language in the DEP cost recovery mechanism; the agreement reached between the Public Staff and the Company which resulted in that language was substantively the same as that reached for DEC; and the rationale with which the Commission generally agreed in the DEC Order ("evaluating the contributions that DSM/EE measures make to a utility avoided future capacity needs to determine cost-effectiveness is inherently different than the evaluation undertaken to determine the capacity costs avoided through the purchase of the electric output from a QF") applies equally in this case.
+Finally, witness Duff noted that the Company believes that the Commission's ruling in the Sub 1164 Order relating to avoided costs is dispositive of the avoided cost issue in this proceeding.
+(Id. at 93.)
+He stated that the relevant language in the DEC cost recovery mechanism is substantively identical to the relevant language in the DEP cost recovery mechanism, the agreement reached between the Public Staff and the Company which resulted in that language was substantively the same as that reached for DEC, and the rationale with which the Commission generally agreed in the Sub 1164 Order ("evaluating the contributions that DSM/EE measures make to a utility avoided future capacity needs to determine cost-effectiveness is inherently different than the evaluation undertaken to determine the capacity costs avoided through the purchase of the electric output from a QF") applies equally in this case.
+(Id. at 93-94.)
 Accordingly, the Company believes that the Commission should reach the same result and decline to accept the Public Staff's downward adjustment to DEP's PPI in this docket.
+(Id. at 94.)